Be the One Who Gets it Done

 With a master’s in project management, you’ll learn to reach across disciplines and functions, speaking everyone’s language, to coordinate the team.
 We’ll teach you the tools and techniques you need to oversee a project: budgeting and monitoring, communications and team building, risk management and decision making.

-You’ll also take business electives to broaden your knowledge base and give you a deeper of understanding of what makes a business run.
+You’ll also take business electives to broaden your knowledge base and give you a deeper understanding of what makes a business run.

 Flexible, to Fit Your Life